Venezuela: Activist Leopoldo Lopez leaves Spanish embassy, flees abroad | DW | 24.10.2020

 For the past six years, opposition figure Leopoldo Lopez has been in prison, under house arrest and recently holed up in the Spanish ambassador's residence.
 The charismatic politician is said to be headed for Colombia.

-Venezuelan opposition figure Leopoldo Lopez has left the Spanish ambassador's residence in Caracas on Saturday, more than a year after seeking refuge there, several people familiar with his exit said.
+Venezuelan opposition figure Leopoldo Lopez has left the Spanish ambassador's residence in Caracas on Saturday, more than a year after seeking refuge there, his father told Agence France-Presse.

-Sources said Lopez was headed for Colombia, potentially en route to Spain, but his current location is still unknown.

-"I can confirm he left the embassy of his own free will and left Venezuela in secret," his father, who is also called Leopoldo Lopez and lives in Spain, told AFP.
+"I can confirm he left the embassy of his own free will and left Venezuela in secret," said his father, who is also called Leopoldo Lopez and lives in Spain.

+Lopez Sr. said his son left the embassy "about two days ago" and secretly crossed the border into Colombia on Friday.

+He had since moved on to a third country and was making his way to Spain to be reunited with his wife and three children in Madrid.

 Lopez was detained and jailed in 2014, when he led a protest movement against President Nicolas Maduro.
 He was released from prison but transferred to house arrest in 2017.